 - The Linen Library

 For nightlife, head to the west end of the City Centre, to take part in the famous Golden Mile pub crawl.
 This area is well known and popular amongst both locals, the student population, and tourists.

 Stay in Central Belfast if It’s your first time visiting Belfast; You are staying for a shorter visit; You love shopping; You are traveling in or out of the city by train; A vibrant nightlife scene is essential.

-Best places to stay in Belfast City Centre:
+Best places to stay in Belfast City Centre for first-timers:

-luxury ($$$): The Fitzwilliam Hotel Belfast This 5-star hotel located in central Belfast, ideal location for first-time visitors, families, and couples.
-It is set on Great Victoria Street, next to Grand Opera House, within walking distance from Belfast City Hall, Ulster Hall, Belfast Central Station, St. George’s Market, and Castle Court Shopping Center.
+luxury ($$$): The Fitzwilliam Hotel Belfast, 5-star hotel located in central Belfast, ideal location for first-time visitors, families, and couples.
+It is set on Great Victoria Street, next to Grand Opera House, within walking distance from major attractions and Belfast Central Station.

-mid-range ($$): Maldron Hotel Belfast City 4-star hotel, located within a short walk from The Waterfront Hall, Odyssey Arena, St. George’s Market, Grand Opera House Belfast.
+mid-range ($$): Maldron Hotel Belfast City 4-star family-friendly hotel, located within a short walk from The Waterfront Hall, Odyssey Arena, St. George’s Market, Grand Opera House Belfast.
 Parking is nearby the Great Northern Car-park £12/day.

-budget ($): Hampton By Hilton Belfast City Centre, 3-star popular hotel, one of the best places to stay in Belfast on a budget, located in Belfast city center, just a few steps from Great Victoria Street rail station; close proximity to Victoria Square shopping center, SSE Arena, the Grand Opera House, and the Lyric Theater.
+budget ($): Hampton By Hilton Belfast City Centre, 3-star popular hotel, one of the best places to stay in Belfast on a budget, located in Belfast city center, just a few steps from Great Victoria Street rail station; close to Victoria Square, SSE Arena, the Grand Opera House.